Upgrading to a new major version

 Consider the following aspects before starting the upgrade procedure.

-Check if version upgrade is available for your deployment version by checking the deployment capability information via UI, API, CLI, or Terraform.
+• Check if version upgrade is available for your deployment version by checking the deployment capability information using UI, API, CLI, or Terraform.

-Your deployment must be in a healthy state before upgrading.
+• Your deployment is in a healthy state.

-Each major version contains some features that may not be backward-compatible with previous versions.
-Check the release notes from the database vendor to see any changes that may affect your applications.
+• Each major version contains some features that might not be backward-compatible with previous versions.
+Check the release notes from the database vendor to see any changes that might affect your applications.

-In-place major version upgrade cannot be cancelled once it started.
+• In-place major version upgrade cannot be cancelled after it starts.

-If you do not have a fresh backup, consider to take one before upgrading.
+• If you do not have a fresh backup, consider taking one before upgrading.

-Also note that after the upgrade completes, your database will be running a new PostgreSQL major version.
-Because PostgreSQL stores data in version-specific formats, the new PostgreSQL data directory cannot be used with earlier versions.
-This means that backups taken before the upgrade cannot be used to restore into the new PostgreSQL version.
-To maintain full restore and PITR (Point-in-Time Recovery) capabilities going forward, take a new backup after the upgrade.
-This new backup becomes the baseline for all future recovery operations in the PostgreSQL timeline.
+Also, note that after the upgrade completes, your database runs a new PostgreSQL major version.
+Because PostgreSQL stores data in version-specific formats, backups and PITR points from before the upgrade belong to the earlier version timeline and cannot be restored into the upgraded version.
+To maintain full restore and PITR (Point-in-Time Recovery) capabilities for the new version, take a new backup immediately after the upgrade completes.
+That backup becomes the baseline for future recovery operations on the new version timeline.

 Upgrading in the UI

 Update your staging application to point to the test deployment.
 Confirm that your test application can connect successfully to the staging deployment and that the application operates as expected.
-Perform any required performance and operational testing of the staging environment. -
+Complete any required performance and operational testing of the staging environment.

 Upgrading through the API